 Frank Yamma is one of Australia’s most significant Indigenous songwriters with an ability to cross cultural and musical boundaries.
-An initiated Pitjantjatjara man, Frank sings in his native language and English.
+A Pitjantjatjara man, Frank sings in his native language and English.

 His mighty songs, magical guitar playing and deeply evocative voice tell stories of country, protection, heartache, travel and love.
 Although he’s lived in Adelaide for many years, Frank’s spirit belongs to the heart of Australia.
 Uluru.
 Docker River.
 Ernabella.
 Central Australia.
 As Frank says, “wherever the Pitjantjatjara mob come from”.